 All three approved the current work conditions to run from March 18 through March 29.

 "The city is in the strongest position, financially, that it's been in over a decade.
-That is a positive," an official with the City Controller's office said.
+That is a positive," a source with the City Controller's office said.
 "But it’s important to make smart decisions."

 "Financially, depending on how long it goes, the city can tap into those funds," Rice said.
 "Plus, they’ll be reimbursed by the federal and state governments for some of the measures taken in response to the crisis. ...
 We just have to keep a track on that."